What Kinds of Financial Aid Do I Qualify For?

 Scholarships

-Liberty offers a wide variety of institutional scholarships, both need-based and merit-based, to help you pay for school — you can even receive $2,000 just for sending in your Enrollment Deposit on time.
+Liberty offers a wide variety of institutional scholarships, both need-based and merit-based, to help you pay for school — you can even receive up to $2,000 just for sending in your Enrollment Deposit on time.

 There are countless ways to create a personal scholarship package — here are some of our most common combinations.
 See if these apply to you or design one of your own!